ut-issl/s2e-user-example/README.md

 # s2e-user-example
-An example of S2E user side repository
+An example of S2E user side repository.